Peter Skoglund

 Research

-My research concentrates on rock art, the Scandinavian Bronze Age, landscape archaeology and public archaeology.
+My research concentrates on rock art, metalwork, the Scandinavian Bronze Age, landscape archaeology and public archaeology.

 I am also involved in a project related to the monument known as Hagbard's gallows in Halland in south-west Sweden.
 The monument consists of two graves with standing stones decorated with rock carvings.
 In this project, we investigate the monument's dating, its relationship to the surrounding cultural landscape, and the importance of the site in Bronze Age society.
 The project is conducted in collaboration with researchers at Durham University in the UK, the University of Gothenburg, Lund University and Kulturmiljö Halland.